josuemj/Turing-Machine-Simulation/README.md

 # Turing Machine Simulator

 ## Overview
-This project is a Python-based simulator for deterministic Turing machines, designed for an educational purpose as part of a midterm assessment.
+This project is a Python-based simulator for deterministic Turing machines.
 The simulator validates Turing machine configurations, runs simulations on specified input strings, and outputs configuration files based on class-defined formats.

 ## Features
 - Load Turing machine specifications from a text file.